samuelbulman/strava/README.md

 # Want access to your strava activities data?
 You're in the right repo.

 ## Description
-This project is a tool to help users programmatically access and store their strava activity data.
+This project is a tool to help Strava athletes programmatically access and store their personal strava activity data.

 ## Pre-requisites
 ### Strava/Account Specific